azsry/phasmophobia_mechanics/README.md

 ## EMF Reader
 The EMF Reader tells you different things about the ghost depending on what level you detected:
 - Level 1: Default
-- Level 2: The ghost interacted with whatever you are looking at, or something near there
+- Level 2: The ghost interacted with whatever something near you
-- Level 3: The ghost recently threw something near where you are looking.
+- Level 3: The ghost recently threw something near you
 - Level 4: The ghost appeared there recently
 - Level 5: Simply used for evidence

-EMF Spots only last for 20 seconds after the ghost has done something in that area, and will disappear after this time has elapsed.
+- EMF Spots only last for 20 seconds after the ghost has done something in that area, and will disappear after this time has elapsed.
 This will never change, regardless of whether the ghost is still in the room or not.
+- The EMF reader does not actually work based on look direction.
+It simply gets activated based on its location, and whether it is colliding with any EMF triggers in the map.
+- Currently unknown how large these triggers are
+- EMF reading levels can change while turning if the EMF reader enters another trigger which overlaps the current one, as the EMF reader just shows the level of the highest EMF zone that it overlaps

+## Truck EMF Data
+- The truck's EMF graph shows the sum of all EMF spots in the house, capped at 10

 ## Freezing Temperatures / Thermometer
-Ghosts that have freezing temperatures as an attribute will make the room they are in go down to -10C (14F), while all other ghosts make the room drop to 5C (41F).
+- Ghosts that have freezing temperatures as an attribute will make the room they are in go down to -10C (14F), while all other ghosts make the room drop to 5C (41F).
 As soon as you see your thermometer go below 5C or 41F, or if you see cold puffs when you are in a room, you can tick off Freezing Temperatures.

-Your thermometer shows values +- 2C from the actual value, so if you see any values below 3C (37.4F), you have a ghost with Freezing Temperatures.
+- Your thermometer shows values +- 2C from the actual value, so if you see any values below 3C (37.4F), you have a ghost with Freezing Temperatures.
 Your thermometer displays the temperature for the location 6m in front of you

 ## Candles
-Candles can stay on for a random amount of time between 2.5 and 5 minutes.
+- Candles can stay on for a random amount of time between 2.5 and 5 minutes.
 This value is determined when the candle is lit.

 ## Car
-The car alarm can be turned on when the ghost is within 2m of the car.
+- The car alarm can be turned on when the ghost is within 2m of the car.
 When the alarm is on, the car's headlights will also be on, and it will play some sounds.
-To turn it off, you need the car keys and hit Use on the car.
+- To turn it off, you need the car keys and hit Use on the car.
 As soon as the car alarm turns on, a Ghost Interaction EMF (Level 2) spot will be created at the car's position.

 ## Cameras
-If a ghost enters the view of a camera (i.e. the ghost is in the same room as the camera) when the fusebox is off, and no lights in that room are on, the ghost will turn off the camera and leave a Ghost Interaction EMF (Level 2) on the camera.
+- If a ghost enters the view of a camera (i.e. the ghost is in the same room as the camera) when the fusebox is off, and no lights in that room are on, the ghost will turn off the camera and leave a Ghost Interaction EMF (Level 2) on the camera.

 ## Ghost activity
-Ghosts have ability values set at the start of an idle phase, based on difficulty.
+- Ghosts have ability values set at the start of an idle phase, based on difficulty.
 If a random number is greater than or equal to their current activity level, including all ghost-specific multipliers, they have a chance of interacting with objects, or going to their favourite room, appear, use the fusebox, etc.

-Ghosts can throw any prop around the house.
-A prop moving does not indicate the ghost being nearby.
-Poltergeists throw objects with a random force between ((-5, 5), (-2.5, 2.5), (-3, 3)), while other ghosts throw them with a random force between ((-2.5, 2.5), (-2, 2), (-2.5, 2.5))

 - Amateur: 100
 - Intermediate: 115